 - The act of painting is easier on our hands than choosing a marque or demarcating an area, so the results from this method appear natural.

-- Micro-transitions between adjoining areas of differing brightens are maintained when these tools are used correctly.
-If these micro-transitions get inconsistencies (as is common with D-Lightning or selected area’s shadow recovery).
-Our brain reads those inconsistencies in luminosity values as bumps and hollows on the surface which can make the image unattractive to our sub-conscious mind.
+- Micro-transitions between adjoining areas of differing brightness, are maintained, when these tools are used correctly.
+If these micro-transitions get inconsistencies (as is common with D-Lightning or selected area’s shadow recovery), our brain reads those inconsistencies in luminosity values as bumps and hollows on the surface, which can make the image unattractive to our sub-conscious mind.

 The Burning and Dodging tool is sometimes combined into one and in some programs they still are two different things.
 The common options available with these are –